St Helens, Merseyside: Further education

 The town has seven educational institutions offering post-16 education in: Cowley International College, Rainford High Technology College, Rainhill High School and Sixth Form Centre, The Sutton Academy, Hope Academy - (all 11-18 secondary schools), Carmel College (a sixth form college) and St Helens College (a general FE college).
 Carmel College is a leading college in the country with a value added score of 328.
 The college is an associate of the University of Liverpool.
 St Helens College, which has recently rebuilt its Town Centre Campus, offers a wide variety of Higher and Further Education courses including degree courses, foundation degrees, BTECs and professional qualifications at the college's Business School.
 The college has a growing reputation for its standards and achievements.
 Recently, St Helens College has opened a University Centre.
 Locals who stay in the area and go to university often take advantage of the surrounding universities such as: Edge Hill (Ormskirk), Liverpool, Manchester, Salford and Chester.
 St Helen's Chamber is a strong provider of school leaver and post-16 apprenticeships and courses too.

 Media

-There are two local weekly newspapers which are freely distributed.
-These are the St Helens Star and the St Helens Reporter with publication days of Thursday and Wednesday respectively.

-St Helens has no television broadcasters within the town itself.
-However Relax Radio an internet based community radio broadcasts across the town based in St Helens and Greatest Hits Radio Wigan & St Helens (formerly Wish FM, which gave the second part of its name (sh) to St Helens while the first half goes to Wigan (Wi), representing the two reception areas).
-The radio station is based in Orrell, near Wigan, the transmitter site being at Billinge Hill, on the border of the two metropolitan areas.
+There is one local weekly newspaper, the St Helens Star, which is freely distributed and available to buy in supermarkets, and is published every Thursday.

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Merseyside, Heart North West, Hits Radio Liverpool, Greatest Hits Radio Wigan & St Helens (formerly Wish FM, named after Wigan (Wi) and St Helens (SH)) and, Relax Radio, an internet-based community radio station based in St Helens.

 St Helens College has previously made temporary, limited service FM radio broadcasts from their Town Centre Campus.
 In December 2010, the St Helens College radio station re-commenced broadcasting under the banner 'Solar 1287 AM'.